baverman/supplement/docs/index.rst

    this" title="Flattr this"    border="0" /></a></noscript>
    </div>

-Supplement is a python completion framework built from scratch with speed and flexibility top priority goals.
-It provides high level API for plugin developers to allow them concentrate on editing capabilities while supplement takes all dirty work: monitor file changes, multiple interpreters/virtual environments/projects support and assist context resolving.
+`Supplement <https://github.com/baverman/supplement>`_ is a python completion framework built from scratch with speed and flexibility top priority goals.
+It provides high level :doc:`API <api>` for plugin developers to allow them concentrate on editing capabilities while supplement takes all dirty work: monitor file changes, multiple interpreters/virtual environments/projects support and context resolving.

 Features